Tomas-Ortiz/barecon/README.md

 # BaRecon
-BaRecon is a Bash-based tool that performs basic reconnaissance on a network block, a domain and all its subdomains, or a single IP address.
+BaRecon is a Bash-based tool that performs basic reconnaissance on a network block, a domain and its subdomains, or a single IP address.

 All dependencies are automatically installed when the tool is executed.
 Root permissions are required to use the tool.